PlaidCloud/website/content/en/docs/concepts/containers/images.md

 ### Interpretation of config.json {#config-json}

-The interpretation of `config.json` varies between the original Docker implementation and the Kubernetes interpretation.
-In Docker, the `auths` keys can only specify root URLs, whereas Kubernetes allows glob URLs as well as prefix-matched paths.
+The interpretation of `config.json` varies between the original Docker implementation and the PlaidCloud interpretation.
+In Docker, the `auths` keys can only specify root URLs, whereas PlaidCloud allows glob URLs as well as prefix-matched paths.
 This means that a `config.json` like this is valid:

 ```json